How do I form a corporation in South Dakota?

 How your corporation will be taxed depends on its designation as a C corporation, an S corporation, or a nonprofit.

-C corporations (the default form of corporation) in South Dakota are treated as separate entities, but there is no state corporate income tax.
+What is a C corporation (the default form of corporation) in South Dakota are treated as separate entities, but there is no state corporate income tax.
 Additionally, shareholders don’t have to pay state income tax on earnings and dividends.
 However, federal income tax applies to both corporations and individuals.

-S corporations are pass-through entities.
+What is an S corporation are pass-through entities.
 All profits are passed through to the owners; however, they don’t pay taxes on their personal income in South Dakota.

 Nonprofit corporations can apply to be exempt from paying federal and state taxes, provided they stay within the rules for nonprofit activity.
 However, anyone drawing a salary from a nonprofit corporation will pay federal income tax on that salary.